Quick Start

 • The design tokens are based on the principle of intent; they should only be used for the cases intended

-• All typography placed on a surface should meet AA accessibility guidelines
+• All typography placed on a surface should meet the AA contrast ratio accessibility guidelines

 • Cards should always use the card surface colour; do not use alternate colours